Individual development plan examples: How to create and implement one effectively

 Networking and relationship-building

 Building a professional network is vital for career growth.
 Employees can set goals to attend industry events, join professional associations, and engage in networking opportunities.
+Using a digital business card makes it easier to share contact details and stay connected with professional contacts.
 Strong professional relationships can open doors to new opportunities.

 Work-life balance